baibaichen/Blog2/memory/Beyond malloc efficiency to fleet efficiency a hugepage-aware memory allocator.md

 1. Martin Abadi, Paul Barham, Jianmin Chen, Zhifeng Chen, Andy Davis, Jeffrey Dean, Matthieu Devin, Sanjay Ghemawat, Geoffrey Irving, Michael Isard, Manjunath Kudlur, Josh Levenberg, Rajat Monga, Sherry Moore, Derek G. Murray, Benoit Steiner, Paul Tucker, Vijay Vasudevan, Pete Warden, Martin Wicke, Yuan Yu, and Xiaoqiang Zheng.
 Tensorflow: A system for largescale machine learning.
 In *12th USENIX Symposium on Operating Systems Design and Implementation (OSDI 16)*, pages 265–283, 2016.
 2. Yehuda Afek, Dave Dice, and Adam Morrison.
 Cache Index-Aware Memory Allocation. *SIGPLAN Not.*, 46(11):55–64, June 2011.
-3. A. R. Alameldeen and D. A. Wood.
-IPC Considered Harmful for Multiprocessor Workloads. *IEEE Micro*, 26(4):8–17, 2006.
+3. <a id="_bookmark39"></a>A. R. Alameldeen and D. A. Wood. **IPC Considered Harmful for Multiprocessor Workloads**. *IEEE Micro*, 26(4):8–17, 2006.
-4. Andrea Arcangeli.
+4. <a id="_bookmark40"></a>Andrea Arcangeli.
 Transparent hugepage support.
 2010.
-5. Aravinda Prasad Ashish Panwar and K. Gopinath.
+5. <a id="_bookmark41"></a>Aravinda Prasad Ashish Panwar and K. Gopinath.
 Making Huge Pages Actually Useful.
 In *Proceedings of the Twenty-Third International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS ’18)*, 2018.
 6. Luiz Andre Barroso, Jeffrey Dean, and Urs Hölzle.
 Web search for a planet: The google cluster architecture. *IEEE Micro*, 23:22–28, 2003.
-7. Arkaprava Basu, Jayneel Gandhi, Jichuan Chang, Mark D. Hill, and Michael M. Swift.
-Efficient Virtual Memory for Big Memory Servers.
+7. <a id="_bookmark43"></a>Arkaprava Basu, Jayneel Gandhi, Jichuan Chang, Mark D. Hill, and Michael M. Swift. **Efficient Virtual Memory for Big Memory Servers**.
 In *Proceedings of the 40th Annual International Symposium on Computer Architecture*, ISCA ’13, page 237–248, New York, NY, USA, 2013.
 Association for Computing Machinery.
 8. Jon Bentley.
 Tiny Experiments for Algorithms and Life.
 In *Experimental Algorithms*, pages 182–182, Berlin, Heidelberg, 2006.
 Springer Berlin Heidelberg.
-9. Emery D. Berger, Kathryn S. McKinley, Robert D. Blumofe, and Paul R. Wilson.
-Hoard: A Scalable Memory Allocator for Multithreaded Applications. *SIGPLAN Not.*, 35(11):117–128, November 2000.
+9. <a id="_bookmark45"></a>Emery D. Berger, Kathryn S. McKinley, Robert D. Blumofe, and Paul R. Wilson.
+Hoard: **A Scalable Memory Allocator for Multithreaded Applications**. *SIGPLAN Not.*, 35(11):117–128, November 2000.
 10. Jennifer Petoff Betsy Beyer, Chris Jones and Niall Richard Murphy. *Site Reliability Engineering: How Google Runs Production Systems*.
 O’Reilly Media, Inc, 2016.
-11. Stephen M. Blackburn, Perry Cheng, and Kathryn S. McKinley.
-Myths and Realities: The Performance Impact of Garbage Collection.
+11. <a id="_bookmark47"></a>Stephen M. Blackburn, Perry Cheng, and Kathryn S. McKinley.
+Myths and Realities: **The Performance Impact of Garbage Collection**.
 In *Proceedings of the Joint*

     *International Conference on Measurement and Modeling of Computer Systems*, SIGMETRICS ’04/Performance ’04, page 25–36, New York, NY, USA, 2004.
 Association for Computing Machinery.

-12. Jeff Bonwick and Jonathan Adams.
-Magazines and Vmem: Extending the Slab Allocator to Many CPUs and Arbitrary Resources.
+12. <a id="_bookmark48"></a>Jeff Bonwick and Jonathan Adams. **Magazines and Vmem: Extending the Slab Allocator to Many CPUs and Arbitrary Resources**.
 In *Proceedings of the General Track: 2001 USENIX Annual Technical Conference*, page 15–33, USA, 2001.
 USENIX Association.
 13. John R. Boyd.
 Patterns of Conflict.
 1981.
 14. Fay Chang, Jeffrey Dean, Sanjay Ghemawat, Wilson C. Hsieh, Deborah A. Wallach, Mike Burrows, Tushar Chandra, Andrew Fikes, and Robert E. Gruber.
 Bigtable: A Distributed Storage System for Structured Data.
 In *7th USENIX Symposium on Operating Systems Design and Implementation (OSDI)*, pages 205–218, 2006.
 15. Dehao Chen, David Xinliang Li, and Tipp Moseley.
 Autofdo: Automatic Feedback-Directed Optimization for Warehouse-Scale Applications.
 In *CGO 2016 Proceedings of the 2016 International Symposium on Code Generation and Optimization*, pages 12–23, New York, NY, USA, 2016.